 Table 8: Endemic species by country

-Tables 8a, b and c are currently available as PDF documents only.
+Tables 8a, b, c and d are currently available as PDF documents only.

-Table 8a - Total endemic and threatened endemic vertebrate species in each country for groups where >80% of species in the group have been assessed (totals by taxonomic group).
+Table 8a - Total, total threatened, and total EX or EW endemic bird, mammal, reptile and amphibian species in each country for groups where >80% of species in the group have been assessed (totals by taxonomic group).

-Table 8b - Total endemic and threatened endemic invertebrate species in each country for groups where >80% of species in the group have been assessed (totals by taxonomic group).
+Table 8c - Total, total threatened, and total EX or EW endemic invertebrate species in each country for groups where >80% of species in the group have been assessed (totals by taxonomic group).

-Table 8c - Total endemic and threatened endemic plant species in each country for groups where >80% of species in the group have been assessed (totals by taxonomic group).
+Table 8d - Total, total threatened, and total EX or EW endemic plant species in each country for groups where >80% of species in the group have been assessed (totals by taxonomic group).

 Possibly Extinct species